balazsbme/keep-the-future-human-survival-rpg/README.md

 possible actions, then choose an action and press **Send** to view the character's response.

+Set the environment variable `ENABLE_PARALLELISM=1` to run the web service with experimental threading support.
+When enabled the server pre-generates character actions and performs progress assessments in the background, improving responsiveness.

 ### Logging

 Both entry points respect the `LOG_LEVEL` environment variable to control